Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 Update the code, fix bugs, or improve the interface!
 All contributions are welcome.

-### 📦 Embed Images as Base64 (For Portability)
+### 📦 External File Dependencies Not Allowed

-To maintain **portability** and reduce external file dependencies, please embed assets (such as icons or executables) directly in the code using base64 encoding.
+To maintain **portability** and reduce external file dependencies, please embed assets (such as icons, executables, or other files) directly in the code using base64 encoding

 Use the following code snippet to convert a file to a base64 string: